Islington Village

 Understanding Islington Village

 Islington Village is one of Etobicoke's most genuine communities: a real village, with a real main street, built around the historic intersection of Dundas Street West and Islington Avenue.
-The neighbourhood took shape in the postwar decades when Etobicoke was suburbanizing rapidly, and the housing stock reflects that era.
-Brick bungalows and two-storey homes on 40 to 50 foot lots, well-maintained and increasingly updated by buyers who want a Toronto address, subway access, and a backyard.
+It has much older roots than its housing stock suggests.
+A rural village developed around Dundas Street and Islington Avenue in the early nineteenth century, when Dundas was a stagecoach route, and a recognizable settlement with tavern, store, and services was in place by the 1830s.
+Much of the detached residential fabric buyers see today, however, was built during Etobicoke's post-war suburban expansion: brick bungalows and two-storey homes on 40 to 50 foot lots, well-maintained and increasingly updated by buyers who want a Toronto address, subway access, and a backyard.

 Pros, Cons, and What Surprises Buyers